Skip to content

 Like most home improvements the cost of installing a burglar alarm can vary significantly depending on a few factors.

 Firstly, you want to consider what type of alarm system you need.
-How big the system is and want components are required.
+You need to know what size system is required and what components are required.
 The insight of a professional here is undoubtedly important as they will design a system to give you maximum protection from the least amount of equipment needed.

 At the same time if you live for example in London or the South East, on average labour prices are 20% more than anywhere else in the country.
 Lastly each installer will be different, so make sure you obtain multiple quotes first.

-How much does it cost to install a burglar alarm on a 3 bed house?
+How much does a burglar alarm cost on a 3 bed house?

 The average costs to install a basic monitored alarm will cost between £225 and £350, with an additional £25 to £50 per month for the monitoring.
 This system consists of: